lechugalf/findme/README.md

-# findme
+# Find Me
-React app for help people to find their pets
+React app for help people to find their pets, School development project to improve knowledge in ReactJS and UI/UX.